 The main limitation around storage policy-based protection groups is that they do not support virtual machines with Raw Device Mappings.
 For VMs with RDMs, you must use datastore group-based protection groups.

-Note that for VMs and datastores to be protected via storage policies you must configure tag categories, tags, assign the tags, create the policies, and assign policies to the VMs on the datastores.
-See the below article for more detail:
+Note that for VMs and datastores to be protected via storage policies, tags and tag categories must be configured, tags must be assigned, the policies must be created, and policies must be assigned to the VMs on the datastores.
+See this article for more detail.

 vVol Storage Policy Based Protection Groups

-Starting with Site Recovery Manager 8.3, you can use add vVol-based virtual machines protected by FlashArray periodic replication to SRM protection groups.
+Starting with Site Recovery Manager 8.3, vVol-based virtual machines protected by FlashArray periodic replication can be added to SRM protection groups.

 Give the protection group a name and description, then click Next.

 The next screen will show all available replication groups and the VMs assigned to them.
 Choose one or more.
-You can filter out empty groups by clicking the filter slider at the bottom:
+Empty groups can be filtered out by clicking the filter slider at the bottom:

 Do not add a replication group that has more than one FlashArray replication targets.
 VMware SRM does not support replication groups that replicate to more than one target at this time.